dabastynator/LibRayMarching/README.md

 # LibRayMarching
-The LibRayMarching is a library that implements ray marching.
+The LibRayMarching is a library that implements ray marching and rendering by Phong Shading.
 It supports scene handling and implements several primitives as well as grouping.

 ### Primitives
 The library supports following primitives